zeionara/posterior/README.md

 # Installing julia

-For installing julia see the appropriate [installation script](install-julia.sh)
+For installing julia see the appropriate [installation script](install-julia.sh) or the [setup script](setup.sh) which both installs julia and project dependencies.

 # Installing dependencies

-To install dependencies activate and instantiate the environment:
+To install dependencies manually activate and instantiate the environment:

 ```sh
 julia --project=. -e 'using Pkg; Pkg.instantiate()'